chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 I look forward to talking about how I can support your team.

+## Reason for Application

+> Why are you interested in this position?

+That's a great question.
+This role at Sungrow really appeals to me for a few key reasons.

+First, I'm genuinely excited about Sungrow's mission - 'Clean Power for All'.
+I've been looking for opportunities where my tech skills can make a real positive impact, and renewable energy is a field I'm passionate about.

+Second, the role is a perfect match for my experience.
+The role involves frontend architecture design, performance optimization, and working with technologies like Vue.js and TypeScript.
+In my most recent role, I led the technical architecture for a storage management platform using exactly those technologies.
+With my 8 years of web development experience, I'm confident I can handle the technical challenges.

+So, the combination of meaningful work and perfect technical fit makes this role really suitable to me.

 ## Reasons for Coming to Germany

 > Why did you decide to come to Germany for work?